-Your boat has a flexible conduit rigging tube, above the fuel tank and below the floor to allow the owner to run new wiring for electronics.
+Your boat has two flexible conduit rigging tubes, one port and one starboard above the fuel tank and below the floor to allow the owner to run new wiring for electronics.
 There is a pull cord installed through the tube with the ends bundled and tied at either end of the tube.
 The ends are located in the aft bilge and inside the console where it exits the rigging boot.